-- Meet legal and regulatory requirements.
+- Meet legal and regulatory requirements and inquiries.

-We obtain personal information about you lawfully and fairly.
-We collect, use or disclose your personal information with your permission, except where otherwise required or permitted by law.
+Privacy Consent: We collect, use or disclose your personal information with your permission, except where otherwise required or permitted by law.
 Your permission may be expressed (orally, electronically or in writing) or may be implied (by an action or inaction).

-We will comply, subject to legal, contractual or technical restrictions.
+We will comply with your change or withdrawal, subject to legal, contractual or technical restrictions.
 For example, if you ask to not receive any mail from us, we take steps to suppress donation requests or general information, but we will still mail you a tax receipt for a donation or send you a statement of your outstanding payments against your pledged donation.
 Due to printing and distribution schedules, you may continue to receive some communications that were in process before we received your request.
 If there are various options to how we may handle your request, we will explain the options so that you can choose how you wish us to handle your request.

-Limiting Use, Disclosure and Retention
+F. Limiting Use, Disclosure and Retention

-We use your information for the purposes identified to you.
+Use: We use your information for the purposes identified to you.
 When we intend to use your personal information for a purpose not identified to you when the information was collected, we will identify the new purpose and obtain your permission prior to use.